DCA-in-MI/dca-in-mi.github.io/index.md

 - Data Selection and Curation
 - Data Synthesis and Augmentation
-- Learning with Limited and Imperfect Data
+- Learning with Limited and Imperfect Data.
+Incl.:
+  - Self-/semi-supervised learning
+  - federated learning
+  - active learning
+  - domain adaptation
+  - ...
 - Data Verification and Quality Assessment
 - Effects of Data Domain Representation on Clinical Outputs
 - From Data to Results: Learning from Success